 Yes, you’re dating someone new but that doesn’t mean you need to miss holiday gatherings with friends, family and coworkers to devote all of your time to this potential relationship.
 It’s all too easy to get swept up into the spirit of the season and fast forward into romance territory during this time of year.
 Give yourself permission to continue with your plans as scheduled and even go on other dates if you’re not exclusive with anyone.

-3. Take advantage of the season’s festivities for date ideas
+3. Take advantage of seasonal festivities for date ideas

-One of the best parts of dating during the holidays is that you’ll never run out of fun things to do.
+One of the best parts of dating during the holidays is that you’ll never run out of fun activities.
 From sipping festive cocktails to going out for hot chocolate, watching holiday movies to attending an ugly sweater party, there are so many activities to enjoy with each other.

 4. Pick a non-holiday for your first date

-While dating someone new during the holidays means that you’ll likely have a plethora of options for date ideas, you should probably steer clear of going on a first date on an actual holiday.
-Not only will some businesses close those days but the ones that stay open may be crowded (or have set menus if you decide to go out to eat).
-The only exception to this advice is New Year’s Eve—a first date on this holiday is a fun choice, plus that midnight kiss will tell you a lot about where your potential relationship is headed.
+While dating someone new during the holidays means that you’ll likely have a plethora of options for date ideas, you should steer clear of going on a first date on an actual holiday.
+Not only will some businesses close those days but the ones that stay open may be crowded (or have pre-fixe or long format menus if you decide to go out to eat).
+The only exception to this advice is New Year’s Eve – this could be a playful and whimsical choice, plus that midnight kiss will tell you a lot about where your potential relationship is headed.

 5. Attend a festive party together